ahbk/my-nixos/readme.md

-Whether to enable site-wide fail2ban\.
+Whether to enable the jails configured with ` services.fail2ban.jails `\.